About me

 Seminars and guest lectures to the Programming Languages Research Group and CS undergraduates @ University of Bristol.

-Teaching assistant for the Functional Programming, Language Engineering, and Advanced Topics in Programming Languages units @ University of Bristol.
+Teaching assistant for the CS units Advanced Topics in Programming Languages (4th year), Language Engineering (2nd year), and Functional Programming (1st year) @ University of Bristol.

 Awards